 Bottom Line

-So far, after wearing our items from Unbound Merino for four months, they definitely live up to their first promise – that their clothes won’t stink after multiple wears, so you won’t need to wash them often.
+After wearing Unbound Merino for four months an entire year, the clothes definitely live up to their first promise – that they won’t stink after multiple wears, so you won’t need to wash them often.

 I did find that our merino t-shirts (and my dress and leggings) stayed fresher for several days longer than other materials.
 But I couldn’t quite imagine going as many weeks as Unbound Merino claims without a wash.